Tornado outbreak of December 16–17, 2019: DeRidder–Rosepine–Alexandria–Pineville, Louisiana

 Maintaining EF2 strength, the strong tornado then entered the west side of Alexandria.
 Numerous mobile homes were thrown and destroyed at a mobile home sales business along Ross Lane, while nearby homes sustained significant roof damage.
 A few outbuildings were destroyed as well.
 The tornado strengthened and widened further just past this location, producing EF3 damage along Stovall Road.
 Several large metal buildings were completely destroyed in this area, and a large portion of the nearby Hope Baptist School was destroyed at EF3 intensity as well, with large amounts of debris scattered throughout the area.
-The tornado then crossed Louisiana Highway 28 and heavily damaged Johnny Downs sports complex along the north side of the highway.
+The tornado then crossed LA 28 and heavily damaged Johnny Downs sports complex along the north side of the highway.
 Continuing to the east-northeast, additional EF3 damage occurred as a convenience store was destroyed, and a nearby large metal-framed warehouse building was destroyed as well along John Allison Drive.
 A manufactured home was overturned in this area as well.
 In a nearby residential area, the tornado weakened to EF2 strength as large trees were downed, and homes had large portions of their roofs torn off.
 Continuing to the northeast through Alexandria, the tornado narrowed and weakened to EF1 strength, damaging trees and power poles as it crossed Bayou Rapides Road.
 Along Enterprise Road, a warehouse building sustained EF1 damage to its roof and doors.
 The tornado proceeded to cross the Red River and entered Pineville, first causing EF1 damage to structures at the Pineville Municipal Airport.
 The tornado moved along a northeasterly path through residential areas of Pineville, snapping and uprooting numerous large trees.
 Some of these trees fell onto houses and caused heavy damage.
 A majority of the damage in Pineville was rated EF1, though a small pocket of EF2 damage occurred along Edgewood Drive, where a house sustained considerable structural damage.
 Past this area, the tornado continued to narrow and weaken, eventually dissipating after producing some EF0 tree limb damage along Donahue Ferry Road in Pineville.